-On its face, nothing in this denial constituted a physical occupation of the property (permanent or otherwise) or a decision to prevent the Developer from excluding others (permanent or otherwise).
+On its face, nothing in this denial was a physical occupation (permanent or otherwise) or a decision to prevent the Developer from excluding others (permanent or otherwise).
 12RA02621.
-Nor did this denial "announce[] to the public and the surrounding neighbors that the Landowners' private property was theirs to use for recreation and open space," as the Developer disingenuously contends.
-Answer 5.
-Rather, the City simply required the

-Developer to complete a different application and invited the Developer to "coordinate with the Department of Planning the submittal of a Major Site Review," which the Developer failed to do.
+Rather, the City simply required the Developer to complete a different application and invited the Developer to "coordinate with the Department of Planning the submittal of a Major Site Review," which the Developer failed to do.
 12RA02621.
-As a result, the district court erred as a matter of law by deeming the City's requirement that the Developer apply for fencing to constitute "possession" of the 35-Acre Property that amounted to a "per se" taking.
+The district court erred as a matter of law by deeming the City's requirement that the Developer apply for fencing to constitute "possession" of the 35-Acre Property that amounted to a "per se" taking.
 VI(1133); see Sisolak, 122 Nev. at 662-663, 137 P.3d at 1122.